 Another stressor can be a lack of information, particularly at a time when people may be insecure about their jobs.
 We tend to think negatively when we fear the future, put ourselves down, criticize ourselves for errors, doubt our abilities, or expect failure.
 Negative thinking damages confidence, harms performance and paralyzes mental skills.

 In this article you can find helpful methods on how to fight these negative thoughts.
 Start today!
+Download our books about stress management if you would like to read more about this topic.

 View your thoughts objectively